OmnilinkChina/KBeaconProDemo_Ios/README.md

  }

  ```
  If you want to known more details about getting the Device's latest firmware from Omnilink China cloud, or deploied the latest firmware on you cloud.
-Please contact Omnilink China sales(sales@Omnilink Chinacn.com) and she/he will send you a detail document.
+Please contact Omnilink China sales(sales@omnilink.cc) and she/he will send you a detail document.

   Also for more detail nordic DFU library, please refer to
 https://github.com/NordicSemiconductor/IOS-Pods-DFU-Library